10 Days in Istanbul Turkey Itinerary in the Winter

 Dessert at Istanbul Baking Company

-The Istanbul Baking Company located at the JW Marriott Hotel Karakoy.
+The Istanbul Baking Company is located at the JW Marriott Hotel Karakoy.
 The neon lights saying “don’t touch my cookie” were exactly how it caught my attention.
-There are plenty of pastries and cakes available at the shop and I ended up treating myself to a Tiramisu.
+There are plenty of pastries and cakes available at the shop, and I ended up treating myself to a Tiramisu (non-alcoholic).
 It was super cute to look at and tasted great too.
-It’s non-alcoholic obviously!

 Fener & Balat

-The original plan was to then visit Fener & Balat, which is the UNESCO Heritage Greek and Jewish area of Istanbul.
-However, we eventually had to give up after having no luck spending a whole hour out in the cold just to try to hail a taxi to take us there.
-We literally tried from Karakoy – no luck there – then walked across the Galata Bridge to Eminonu hoping it would be easier there.
+The original plan was to visit Fener & Balat, which is the UNESCO Heritage Greek and Jewish area of Istanbul.
+However, we eventually had to give up after having no luck spending a whole hour out in the cold trying to hail a taxi.
+We literally tried from Karakoy – no luck there – then walked across the Galata Bridge to Eminonu, hoping it would be easier there.
 Yet it’s even worse as it’s a lot more chaotic on the Eminonu side.

 Spice Bazaar